markedjs/marked/docs/CONTRIBUTING.md

 The PR templates include checklists for both the submitter and the reviewer, which, in most cases, will not be the same person.

+It may also be beneficial to look at the roadmap captured as [GitHub milestones](https://github.com/markedjs/marked/milestones).

 ## Marked makeup

 ### Entry point